 Recall that in the Boyer-Lindquist coordinates, the Kerr(-de Sitter) spacetime is given by (\ref{kds_manifold}).
 We use $\varphi \in \mathbb{S}^1,\theta \in [0,\pi]$ as spherical coordinates on $\mathbb{S}^2$.
 And $M^\circ$ is equipped with the metric $g_{\mk{m},\mk{a}}$ given by (\ref{kds_metric}).

 As discussed after (\ref{Mdef}), we use $M= (M^\circ \sqcup ([0,\infty)_\tau \times X))/\sim$ to denote the spacetime that is compactified at the time infinity.
 Since (\ref{kds_metric}) is independent of $t$, it naturally extends to a metric on $M$.
-In order to distinguish with our model $\tilde{M}$ in following sections, variables on $T^*M$ are denoted as $(x_M,\xi_M)$.
+In order to distinguish variable names from those used on our model $\tilde{M}$ in following sections, variables on $T^*M$ are denoted as $(x_M,\xi_M)$.
 The singularity of (\ref{kds_metric}) at horizons $\{r=r_e,r_c\}$ can be resolved by a change of coordinates, see \cite{sarp2011kds} for more detailed discussion.
 In our coordinate system, the dual metric is given by

 The singularities of $g$ and $G$ at $\{\theta=0,\pi\}$ can be resolved by coordinate change, we refer to \cite[Section~3.1]{dy15} for more detailed discussion.
 Applying the analytic framework we developed, we take